 “Good morning,” she said as she took her place at the table and started retrieving a new pile of scrolls.

 “What did you think of the meal?”
 Sionis asked.

 “I agree.
 I was most pleased.
 How was the trip to get the shrimp?
 We never talked.”

 “There was a mystic there, in the village… a Waterseeker.”

 Sionis stopped scrubbing, only for a second, and then went back to work.
 “That’s odd,” he added.
 “I’ve not been called that before.”

-“Do you have any idea what it means?” the Loremaster probed.
+“Do you have any idea what it means?” she probed.

 Sionis shrugged.
 “I might have an idea.
 I can’t say for sure, but perhaps we’ll all find out… in time.”

-The mage turned back to his scrubbing, and then began.
+The Flamecaller turned back to his scrubbing, and then began.
 “It was colder than usual…”